 Udumalai Narayanakavi Memorial

 Narayanakavi was born on 25.9.1899.
 He worked in cinema, drama, music field and achieved fame by his famous thought provoking lyrics by which he evoked awareness among the people.
 He died in the year 1991.
 His memorial is located at Udumalaipet.
 His life history and photographs are displayed here for the public.

-Avinashi temple is about 40km from Coimbatore.
+Avinashi temple is about 40km from Coimbatore And 17km from Tiruppur.
 This temple was built by Sundharapandiya in the 15th century.
 The sthalapuranam states that two boys were taking bath in a tank when a crocodile swalled one.
 Three years later a 'Thread ceremony' was performed to the boy who survived.
 Their family was happy on the occasion.
 There was a grief in the family of the boy who was swallowed by crocodile on his way to meet 'Cheramaan Peruman', Sundaramoorthy Nayanar composed a song for 'Lordshiva' to resurrect the dead child.
 His prayers were answered and then the water started flowing into the empty tank and crocodile emerged for in with a grown boy of 8 years. car festival is the most exciting of the festivals on this temple.
 This temple' car is one of the biggest in south India and is noted for its fine carvings.